 February: Carnival Energy

-In contrast to January, February brings excitement and color.
+In contrast to January, February brings excitement and color, making it a unique best time to visit Portugal for festival lovers.

 Festivals and Events